-By the completion of the program, students will be able to:
+Upon completing the program, students will have:

 - · Awareness of communication and power within and across networks. - An understanding of the historic and contemporary systems of inequity across social identities, nationalities, socioeconomic class and the role of media, communication and information in both creating and addressing them. - Competence to conduct research using at least one method appropriate to media research. - The ability to produce compelling and effective problem-solving in their given fields.